BrockStech/UFBL/constitution.md

 * Minimum innings pitched - 50

 ## Draft & Keepers
-* Lottery odds order - (7th - 14th), 5th, 6th, 4th, 3rd, 2nd, 1st, 15th, 16th)
+* Lottery odds order - (7th - 13th), 5th, 6th, 4th, 3rd, 2nd, 1st, 14th)
-* Keepers: 2 (Reduced to 1 Keeper for 2023 only - batter OR pitcher)
+* Keepers: 2
-  * 1 batter (drafted in the 8th round or later - must be drafted to qualify)
+  * 1 batter (drafted in the 8th round or later - must be drafted to qualify - does not have to be drafted by you)
-  * 1 pitcher (drafted in the 8th round or later - must be drafted to qualify)
+  * 1 pitcher (drafted in the 8th round or later - must be drafted to qualify - does not have to be drafted by you)
+* Players kept the previous year may be kept again if the round they were kept in divided by two is greater than or equal to the 8th round.
+They'd then be kept in the new divided round.
 * Draft order determined by lottery.

 ## Other